My Barrow

 In the flower garden

 Well, firstly, August is a good month to plan ahead for next year’s garden.
 Planting the seeds of hardy annuals now, while the days are still longer than the nights, and the soil is warm, gives them a good start.
 Come next spring they’ll be raring to go, and will give you a fabulous early display.
-Think poppies, cornflowers, calendula, nigella… By sowing in last August and September you can give them a helping hand for next year’s display.
+Think poppies, cornflowers, calendula, nigella… By sowing in late August and September you can give them a helping hand for next year’s display.

 And if you fancy growing your own winter colour, planting seeds in August should give flowers ready to plant in November.
 Think of the happiness that a simple pot of pansies can bring as winter sets in, when all around is losing its colour… more than worth a few moments now to get them started.